taiga248/ramen_timer/README.md

 This application is very simple.

-It just tells you when the ramen is ready.
+A sound informs you that the ramen is ready.

 It has no other function.